 The United Kingdom is a great place to visit.
-In fact, England, Scotland, Wales and the Offshore Islands all offer great vacation and holiday destinations with something for everyone — singles, couples and families.
-And this year, with the dollar riding so high against the pound sterling, it's a bargain vacation as well.
+In fact, England, Scotland, Wales and the Offshore Islands all offer great vacation and holiday destinations with something for everyone—singles, couples, and families.

 01 of 10

 Great Views and Terrific Scenery

 The forces of nature—of wind, seas, and ice—have combined to give this relatively small, island kingdom an amazing variety of landscapes—all within reasonably short distances of each other.
 No one in the UK is ever more than two hours from the sea.
 There are mountains and ranges of majestic hills, rolling farmlands, wild heaths and moors, exquisite lakes and lochs and gentle, lovely valleys and streams.
 Start with some of these:

 02 of 10

 Everybody knows that London is one of the world's great cities, but it's just the tip of the iceberg.
 The UK's cities and towns have a lot to offer visitors—from the hip, indie scene of Manchester to the amazing Balti food of Birmingham, from the dreaming spires of Oxford and medieval passageways of York to the lively art scenes of Glasgow.
 Edinburgh Castle looks down on the vibrant capital of Scotland and Liverpool rides a tide of history beside the Mersey.
 Check out these cities and towns:

 The Multi-Layered Great British History

 From the prehistoric Britons, Gaels, Celts, and Picts through Vikings, Romans, and Normans, wave after wave of conquerors and migrants have shaped the United Kingdom—and most have left fascinating traces for visitors to explore.
 Consider these for starters: